 - Preheat your oven on the high broil setting.

-- Lightly oil the bottom of a casserole dish and place the salmon fillet in it.
-Drizzle olive oil over the flesh of the salmon and use your hands to spread it over the full surface so that everything is coated.
+- Spray a large baking sheet with cooking spray, or lightly oil the bottom of a casserole dish and place the salmon fillet in it.
+Drizzle avocado oil over the flesh of the salmon and use your hands to spread it over the full surface so that everything is coated.
 Sprinkle with sea salt.

 - In a small bowl, combine the paprika, garlic powder, onion powder, and coriander.
 Sprinkle this mixture liberally over the salmon (note: you may have leftover seasoning, and that's fine!
 You can use it for future salmon/chicken/steak endeavors or on vegetables).